//James Lauterbach catches a Rocky Mountain Whitefish on the Madison River in Montana on Sept. 25. Photo by Sam Schlosser.

 “In order to pursue our mission to protect wild places, parks and public lands, it is essential that these natural settings remain relevant and connected to all,” the site states.

 Yes.
 I’m making the case that peoples’ access to nature is directly related to climate change.

 There is a reason why Washington is so disconnected when it comes to oil and gas drilling, wildfires, drastic weather patterns and wildlife management.
 When was the last time you saw a politician take a hike or go fishing for the day?
 The same goes for the scientists of the National Oceanic and Atmospheric Administration and the Environmental Protection Agency.
 Without dismissing due scientific process, there is a lack of communication between scientists and outdoor enthusiasts.
-Rick, who was our fishing guide on the Madison River, has a girlfriend who is a biologist for the National Parks system.
-He told us her team and others have gone years unaware of pressing issues that watersheds face.
+Rick, our fishing guide on the Madison, told us his girlfriend is a biologist for the National Parks system.
+He said her team and others have gone years unaware of pressing issues that watersheds face.
 As Rick said, it takes them years to study an issue that hunters, anglers and other outdoors people have known about all along.